-• Continue the existing state policy of maintaining moderate tuition rates at public postsecondary education institutions to promote access.

-• • Tuition rates will be moderate in comparison to each institution's peers and will be consistent with the recommended guidelines on the following page.
+- Continue the existing state policy of maintaining moderate tuition rates at public postsecondary education institutions to promote access. - Tuition rates will be moderate in comparison to each institution's peers and will be consistent with these recommended guidelines.

 Coordinating Commission's Recommended Tuition & Fee Guidelines: